garth5689/garth5689.github.io/_drafts/boggle_solver.md

 tags:       puzzles programming
 ---

+## Background
-For starters, if you haven't read my [last post]({{ page.previous.url | prepend: site.baseurl | replace: '//', '/' }}), go ahead and read that before diving in here.
+If you haven't read my [last post]({{ page.previous.url | prepend: site.baseurl | replace: '//', '/' }}), go ahead and read that before diving in here.
 It's not strictly necessary, but it will give you some context.

-In my last post discussing Boggle board generation using a genetic algorithm, I skipped over an important part.
-Because I wanted to keep my focus on the genetics part of it, I didn't go into details about how I actually scored the boards.
-A few people have asked me about the details, so I thought I'd write it down.
-If your recreational reading is solely focused on boggle board solving, there are many resources out there for you as well beyond this post[^blog1] [^blog2] [^blog3]
+In my last post discussing Boggle board generation, I skipped over an important detail.
+Because I wanted to keep my focus on the genetics aspect of the solution, I didn't go into details about actually scoring the boards.
+A few people have asked me about the details, so I thought it'd be best to share.
+If your recreational reading is solely focused on boggle board solving, there are many resources out there for you as well beyond this post[^blog1] [^blog2] [^blog3].
+I won't be blazing any trails here, but it's still fun to explain.

-I'll rephrase the rules of Boggle for everyone who may have forgotten them since we last talked.
+I'll re-iterate the rules of Boggle for everyone who may have forgotten them since we last talked.

 > Boggle is played with a 4-by-4 grid of letters.
 Points are scored by finding strings of letters — connected in any direction, horizontally, vertically or diagonally — that form valid words at least three letters long.
 Words 3, 4, 5, 6, 7 or 8 or more letters long score 1, 1, 2, 3, 5 and 11 points, respectively.

+# Solution Approach
+First, it's important to note what we don't know.
+We can't know the potential orientation of any word, or it's length.
+We also can't know if and when words will be contained in other words.
+With these in mind, I'll try to come up with a generic solution that should scale to any size board.

-### Dictionary
+#### Dictionary
 Let's start by talking about the dictionary.
 In order to know if we have words, we have to define what a word is.
 In this case, I'll be using a public domain word list titled [enable1.txt](http://norvig.com/ngrams/enable1.txt).
 It contains approximately 170,000 of the most commonly used words.
 There's nothing particularly special about this list, it just happens to be very popular and public domain.

-First, it's important to note what we don't know.
-We can't know the potential orientation of any word, or it's length.
-We also can't know if and when words will be contained in other words.
+## Searching The Grid
+### Naive
+The most basic solution would be to traverse all possible paths through the grid, only stopping when there are no more available squares to move to.
+Along the way, each string of letters would be checked to see if it's a word.
+This approach would certainly be the the most thorough, but would also lead to countless unnecessary calculations.

+For example, if the algorithm has started to construct a string to check for possible words, and the string starts with "FFF", a lot of time will be spent checking all the possible combinations of squares to find longer words.
+It may make sense to check words as the grid is being searched and stop when there are no words that start with the letters checked so far.
+Additionally, this algorithm would also have to construct every possible traversal of the grid, which would take quite a long time.

+This type of problem is known as a [self-avoiding walk](https://en.wikipedia.org/wiki/Self-avoiding_walk), which is most definitely beyond the scope of this algorithm.

+### Do Less
+So we've ruled out searching the entire tree, but how can we effectively trim off searches that we know won't be fruitful?
+Let's start by stopping a search once we know that there are no words that start with the letters we have found so far.

+Think about how you might check if a word is in the dictionary.
+If I asked you to look up the word

+## The Grid
 First, let's tackle traveling around the grid.
 What do we know?
 * Words can start on any square
 * The next letter in a word can be orthogonal or diagonal to the current letters